luizedsilva/redfa/README.md

 # redfa
-Tranlation regular expression to deterministic finite automata in C
+Translation regular expression to deterministic finite automata in C